Ongoing Offences Continuing Bylaw Breaching Conduct | Freed Legal Services

 Answer: Yes, if the violation is ongoing and continues after an initial charge.
 Freed Legal Services LLP can help you navigate such situations, ensuring that your legal rights are protected while you manage any ongoing bylaw issues.

-Can a Person Be Charged For a Bylaw Violation Multiple Times?
+Can a Person Be Accused of the Same Bylaw Violation More Than Once?

 Understanding the Inapplicability of the Res Judicata Principle to Continuous Bylaw Violations As Ongoing Offences